I stare at it all day.

-By the mid-60’s, computer destruction had become commonplace and no one did it better than the captain of the Starship Enterprise, James T Kirk.
+By the mid-60’s, computer destruction became commonplace and no one did it better than the captain of the Starship Enterprise, James T Kirk.

 In a textbook encounter with a fembot, the charming Captain Kirk employed the infamous Liar’s Paradox by breathing, “This sentence is false” into the femme-metale’s ear.

-The countermeasure was, of course, a simple subroutine that output “Like, duh, yeah..” whenever a fembot encountered a confusing paradox.
+The countermeasure was a simple subroutine that output “Like duh, yeah..” whenever a fembot encountered a confusing paradox.

 3) Pull the Plug

-Later in the decade, cybernetics had become more passive-aggressive.
+Later in the decade, cybernetics evolved as passive-aggressive.
 When a computer named HAL refused to “Open the pod bay door” – the obvious solution was to pull the plug.

-The obvious counter-measure was of course to install a back-up power supply.
+The obvious counter-measure was to install a back-up power supply.

-We all know from The Terminator that the space-based defense system SkyNet was scheduled to become self-aware on August 29th 1997 at precisely 2:14 a.m.
+We all know from The Terminator that SkyNet, a space-based defense system, became self-aware on August 29th 1997 at precisely 2:14 a.m.